Svedrin/microfw/README.md

 *   `reject`: Block the traffic, and send a notification back to the sender to let them _know_ they were blocked.
 *   `drop`: Block the traffic without letting the sender know.
 They'll just run into a timeout.

-Outbound traffic and ICMP traffic is always allowed.
+Outbound traffic is always allowed.

+ICMP traffic is allowed by default.
+However, if you define an explicit rule to reject or drop traffic for `ALL` services, that includes ICMP.

 ## Virtuals